CalmTed/bible-by-heart/readme.md

 - address learning tests for black box learning method
 - ukrainian interface language (add your if you want)
 - customizable Bible translation
-- fully offline and free (syncying options might be paid in future to support work)
+- offline-first and free (syncying options might be paid in future to support work)

 Whats the same:
 ---

 - passages list(add, remove, edit)
 - reminders notification
 - difficulty levels

 Roadmap